trentwintermeier/DWRLworkshop/README.md

 # Introduction
 This workshop will teach participants how to use GitHub (GH) and GitHub Pages to build and host static websites.
 GH allows for users to store and manage code.
-And by using GitHub Pages, users are able to publish online websites.
+And by using GitHub Pages, users are able to use that stored code to publish online websites.

 # Step 1: Creating a GitHub Account
 First, if you're here, you probably already have a GH account.
 If you don't, to create an account, begin [here](https://github.com/join).